Martin Seligman

 An American psychologist and the founder of Positive Psychology.
 He served as president of the American Psychological Association (APA) and played a pivotal role in shifting psychology's focus from pathology to strengths and well-being.

-In his early research, Seligman discovered Learned Helplessness — the phenomenon where repeated exposure to uncontrollable negative situations leads to giving up entirely.
-He saw this as a core mechanism of depression.
-Through this research, he also realized that Learned Optimism was possible.
+In his early research, Seligman discovered Learned Helplessness — the phenomenon where repeated exposure to uncontrollable negative situations leads a person to stop trying altogether, which he identified as a core mechanism of depression.
+This research led him to recognize that Learned Optimism was equally possible.

 After becoming APA president in 1998, he formally launched the positive psychology movement.
-He proposed the PERMA Model, identifying five elements of well-being: Positive Emotion, Engagement, Relationships, Meaning, and Accomplishment.
-This model has been applied not only to individual happiness but also to education, organizations, the military, and many other fields.
+He proposed the PERMA model, identifying five elements of well-being: Positive Emotion, Engagement, Relationships, Meaning, and Accomplishment.
+This model has been applied not only to individual happiness but also to education, organizations, and the military.

 💡 Real-Life Example

-Psychology should be not just about fixing what is broken, but also about nurturing what is best.
+Psychology should not only be about fixing weaknesses, but also about cultivating strengths.

 This content is for educational purposes and does not replace professional medical diagnosis.